Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Results

 We map the fermionic degrees of freedom to qubits using a Jordan--Wigner transformation~\cite{jw}, in which each qubit encodes the occupancy of a spin orbital and computational-basis measurements return bitstrings $x\in\{0,1\}^{2N_{\mathrm{MO}}}$, where $N_{\mathrm{MO}}$ is the number of spatial orbitals.
 Each bitstring corresponds to a Slater determinant,

 where the product is taken in a fixed canonical order of spin orbitals and $|\mathrm{vac}\rangle$ represents the vacuum state.
-Subspace diagonalization approximates the ground state by projecting $\hat{H}$ onto a finite variational subspace $\mathcal{V}$ spanned by a selected set of determinants, and diagonalizing the resulting matrix to obtain a variational energy estimate.
-In the following, we use quantum sampling to identify chemically important determinants and to construct compact subspaces for projection and diagonalization on a classical computer.
+Subspace diagonalization approximates the ground state by projecting $H$ onto a finite variational subspace $\mathcal{V}$ spanned by a selected set of determinants, and diagonalizing the resulting matrix to obtain a variational energy estimate.
+In the following, we use quantum sampling to identify chemically important determinants and construct compact variational subspaces for classical projection and diagonalization.
+Accordingly, in each benchmark, a lower projected-Hamiltonian energy at matched final subspace dimension, $\dim(\mathcal{V})$, indicates a higher-quality determinant pool and projected subspace.